ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 rocBLAS Enumeration
 -------------------

-   Enumeration constants have numbering that is consistent with CBLAS, ACML and most standard C BLAS libraries.
+   Enumeration constants have numbering that is consistent with CBLAS, ACML, most standard C BLAS libraries

 rocblas_operation